motine/sta/README.md

 }
 ```

-## Mouse & Keyboard
+### Mouse & Keyboard

 ![](sta/imgs/mouse.png)

 For the sake of simplicity, there is no event listeners or event polling.
-There are "just" functions to ask for the current mouse position and check which key is currently pressed.
+Yet, there are functions to ask for the current mouse position and check which key is currently pressed.
-This approach limits the keyboard input to only recognizing a single key at any given time.
+_Limitation: We can only recognizing a single key at any given time._

 ```c
 // ...